cross-seed/cross-seed.org/docs/tutorials/injection.md

 There is a potential problem with Season Packs and using Sonarr On Download/Upgrade OR Qbit Download Complete or search/rss/announce race conditions to trigger cross-seed if you use inject with `cross-seed`, **qBittorrent**, and **Sonarr**, where new cross-seeds will be added with the Sonarr category, and then get stuck in Sonarr's import queue.
-The workaround is to enable which will append <category> with `.cross-seed` and:
+The workaround is to enable which will append your category with `.cross-seed` and:

 -   you don't use separate **pre/post import categories** in Sonarr OR
 -   Sonarr's **pre/post import categories** have the same **save path** in